Al Pierotti

-Early years
+Early life

 Pierotti was born in Boston on October 24, 1895, and attended school in Everett, Massachusetts.
 He pitched a no-hitter for Everett High School in 1914.

 Pierotti then attended Washington and Lee University in Lexington, Virginia, where he was captain of the Generals football team, president of the athletic association, and chairman of the athletic council.
 He earned varsity letters in four sports—football, basketball, baseball, and track—and was a member of Omicron Delta Kappa.

 In 1918, Pierotti coached the football team at Tufts; (Note: Tufts' 1918 football team was composed of students in the Student Army Training Corps (SATC), not unusual for colleges this season due to World War I.) the team compiled a record of two wins and three losses.

 Washington and Lee University lists Pierotti as a member of the class of 1923, having first entered the school in 1914.
 He appears as a senior in the 1922 yearbook, which notes that he left school in 1917 "and made five attempts to enter the Service, being turned down each time."
 It is not clear when he returned to complete his degree.
 He appears in a list of students awarded a Bachelor of Arts degree in June 1923.